 Disabled Seniors Online

-And, considering that 22% of disabled adults in the UK will never go online, this seems like a likely hypothesis.
-It is an area that tech companies should look into, though – wearable technology for elderly people could be an avenue that is worth exploring.
+And, considering that 23.3% of disabled adults in the UK will never go online, this seems like a likely hypothesis.
+Therefore, wearable technology for the elderly could be an avenue that is worth exploring.
+And it is an area that tech companies should look into.

 - 61% have a broadband subscription